Skip to main content

 • Inquire if you need medical attention.
 The choice to seek medical assistance is entirely the decision of the survivor.

 • Inquire if you would like to call the police or local authorities.
-The choice to file a police report is entirely the decision of the survivor.

 Three important considerations: